 We welcome applicants with cross-disciplinary projects.
 A high number of our postgraduates are supervised across multiple disciplines (eg education, earth sciences, history of art, translation studies, history).

 From earth science to sport, visual arts to history, linguistics to literature, our work matters to multiple academic fields.
 Collectively, we value and explore the composite nature of our subject.
 Our students collaborate with their postgraduate colleagues across multiple disciplines, for example in the graduate-led Literary and Visual Cultures grouping.
-Among our cross-disciplinary projects at present are:
+Among our current cross-disciplinary projects are:

 - volcanoes and disasters (School of Earth Sciences)